zhutoutoutousan/A-study-note-as-a-beginner/study/politics/terminology.md

 ### Scatology
 - Used to report the act of saying 'shit' by some high-profile political figures
 ### State-owned bank
+### Social stratification
+- **Social stratification** refers to a society's categorization of its people into groups based on socioeconomic factors like wealth, income, race, education, ethnicity, gender, occupation, social status, or derived power(social and political).
 ### Superpower
 - Definition
   - [Why China Will Not Become the Dominant Power in Asia](https://www.youtube.com/watch?v=_AvNT3vyzr0)